-Management has determined that there is sufficient certainty of generating profits in the short to medium term to justify the recognition of a deferred tax asset of £6.1m, and have assessed that they should not recognise a deferred tax asset on a further £6.2m of available trading losses.
+Management has determined that there is sufficient certainty of generating profits in the short to medium term to justify the recognition of a deferred tax asset of £4.2m.
+The company has further potential deferred tax assets relating to surplus Advance Corporation Tax of £0.2 million and capital losses of £69 million.
+A deferred tax asset has not been recognised in relation to these losses due to uncertainty as to the timing of utilisation and benefit.